How Stress Impacts Your Skin from the Inside Out: What Science Reveals

 • Connect socially: even short, positive conversations help

-Avoid Picking, Squeezing, or Over-Treating Blemishes
+Avoid Picking, Squeezing, or Over-Caring Blemishes

 Stress-induced blemishes are frustrating, but attacking them aggressively often backfires.